 Budgets submitted to federal agencies must reflect the appropriate indirect cost rates as established in the University’s federal negotiated F&A Rate Agreement.
 Applications to non-federal entities should reflect the appropriate rate unless otherwise specified by the sponsoring agency (e.g., Department of Education Title VI awards are capped at an 8% indirect cost rate).
 Investigators who wish to request a reduced rate must first submit a formal request to their unit head (chair/director) and provide ample justification for the reduced rate.
 The unit head will then confer with their respective dean.
 If decanal endorsement is granted, the investigator would then need to formally petition the Associate Provost who will render the final decision.

-A project that is expected to be funded for more than one year should include an itemized budget for each year regardless of the agency’s guidelines.
+In GU-Pass, which is Georgetown’s proposal tracking system, it is required that a project that is expected to be funded for more than one year should include an itemized budget for each year, even if the agency does not require that.
 This requirement applies also to proposals submitted to the NIH in modular format.
 Budgets should be prepared using Excel with relevant costs delineated by project year and conclude with a cumulative summary for the entire proposed project period.
 Indirect costs must be calculated on each project budget.